Chicken Housing – how to choose your chicken coop

 We have had wooden coops in the past but now we are mostly plastic fantastic.
 They tick all the boxes for the givens above.
 Even so, not all plastic coops are made equal.
 Some have to be dismantled in order to clean (remember our British weather).
 Others you are FORCED to clean virtually daily with a hose or pressure washer (remember our British weather and chicken poop has concrete qualities).
 Yet more are just plain silly and have even more corners and crevices than your average wooden coop.

 We are not totally against wooden coops.
 There are a lot of really nice looking and solidly made coops on the market, however just make very sure you take account of the “givens”.
 One size does not fit all.
 Coops that require crawling on all fours to clean an attached run for example will not suit anyone over 2 feet tall or indeed anyone who is not skilled in the exotic art of limbo dancing.
+Slithering along on the floor commando fashion humming the theme tune to Mission Impossible makes this task sound a lot more exciting than it is.
+Getting your belt loops and hair tangled in hooks and chicken equipment is not fun.
 This in our opinion (and bitter experience) is most definitely a deal-breaker.

 Our No. 1 advice